florida Chapter logo

 1000 characters remaining

 With the acceleration of global warming, it’s time for Jacksonville to reduce its greenhouse gas emissions by transitioning to renewable energy sources.
-As a Jacksonville resident I am asking you to identify the city’s sources of greenhouse gas emissions and take steps to reduce the emissions.
+As a Jacksonville resident, I am asking you to identify the city’s sources of greenhouse gas emissions and take steps to reduce the emissions.
 Further, I am asking you to pressure JEA, our municipal utility, to reduce its greenhouse gas emissions.
-Twelve mid to large size Florida cities have committed to power all of their municipal operations, businesses, and homes with renewable energy on or before 2050.
+Twelve mid to large-size Florida cities have committed to powering all of their municipal operations, businesses, and homes with renewable energy on or before 2050.
 It is time for Jacksonville to join them by making a similar commitment.
+Thank you for your consideration.